umts/results.umasstransit.rodeo/README.md

 rake roadeo:archive
 ```

-Take everything from the `archive/` directory there and drop it into your new
+Take the `index.html` from the `archive/` directory there and drop it into your
-year directory in this repository.
+new year directory in this repository.

+Take everything from `archive/assets/` and put it in `assets/` in this
+repository.
+There might be some overlap from year-to-year.

 Then run